 Frequently asked questions...

-The race’s mission is to provide an opportunity for people of all ages to enjoy a fun, healthy Thanksgiving activity together, and to raise support for six local charities: Arlington Food Assistance Center (AFAC), A-SPAN, Arlington Thrive, Bridges to Independence, OAR, and Young Life.
+The race’s mission is to provide an opportunity for people of all ages to enjoy a fun, healthy Thanksgiving activity together, and to raise support for eighteen local nonprofits listed on the Trot’s Home Page.

-Christ Church of Arlington donates all net proceeds from the event to six local beneficiaries.
-Over the past 14 years, nearly $900,000 has been raised for the beneficiaries.
+Christ Church of Arlington donates all net proceeds from the event to the eighteen local nonprofits listed on our Home Page.
+Over the past 16 years, over $1 Million has been raised for the beneficiaries thanks to the generous support from the Arlington Community.
 Funding from sponsors also plays a role in raising donations.
 If you or your business is interested in supporting or sponsoring the Turkey Trot, please contact our Race Director, Mark Riley today at (703) 927-0328 or email us at ArlingtonTurkeyTrot@gmail.com.

 Your Turkey Trot T-shirt, of course!
 Get it at Packet Pick-up.
 Check the weather to see if you should wear a long-sleeve shirt under it.
 That’s what most folks do.
 Then again, some wear costumes.